ibm-cloud-docs/schematics/getting-started-ansible-new.md

 # Getting started with configuration management in {{site.data.keyword.bplong_notm}}
 {: #get-started-ansible}

-Use one of the IBM-provided Ansible playbooks to start and stop a VPC Gen2 virtual server.
+Use one of the IBM-provided Ansible playbooks to start and stop {{site.data.keyword.vsi_is_short}}.
 {: shortdesc}

 An Ansible playbook is a set of instructions that you can run on a single target host or a group of hosts.
-You create a {{site.data.keyword.bpshort}} action that points to your playbook and use the built-in Ansible capabilities in {{site.data.keyword.bplong_notm}} to run the instructions in your playbook.
+You create a {{site.data.keyword.bpshort}} action that points to your playbook and use the built-in Ansible capabilities in {{site.data.keyword.bpshort}} to run the instructions in your playbook.
 For more information about how {{site.data.keyword.bpshort}} runs your Ansible playbooks, see [Configuration management with {{site.data.keyword.bplong_notm}}](/docs/schematics?topic=schematics-about-schematics#how-to-actions).

 Ansible support in {{site.data.keyword.bplong_notm}} is currently in beta and subject to change.
 Do not use {{site.data.keyword.bpshort}} actions for production workloads.
 {: beta}